-Walk under a ladder superstition is very popular these days?
+Walk under a ladder superstition is very popular these days in the year 2023.
 Do you know everything about it?
 Don’t worry, this article is for you that uncovers this myth.

 It is similar to Friday the 13th superstition that also relates itself to bad luck.
 But we will explore it in detail here.

 People always assume Indians as superstitious people all around the world, but you will be surprised to know that believing in superstitions is not an Indian thing at all but rather a ‘world‘ thing.
 Since people all around the world believe in them.

 One of the superstitions that top the list is that of a cat crossing your path.
 And didn’t we all at some time wait to let other people pass before us so we could be saved from the bad luck that a cat crossing our path brings?
 Yes, we did!